What is a Project Architect

 A project architect is tasked with overseeing the big picture in a construction project.
-This involves working with specialists on all levels and coordinating their work.
-Project architects will often work closely with project managers, or may even take over their duties completely, depending on how a project is structured and the size of the firm executing it.
+This involves working with specialists at all levels and coordinating their work.
+Project architects often work closely with project managers or may even take over their duties completely, depending on how a project is structured and the size of the firm executing it.

 What is a project architect responsible for?

-The main difference between a project architect and a general architect is that a project architect oversees the high-level execution of a project, while a general architect handles tasks on all levels, including more specialized ones.
+The main difference between a project architect and a general architect is that a project architect oversees the high-level execution of a project, while a general architect handles tasks at all levels, including more specialised ones.

 What are the requirements for becoming a project architect?

 A project architect must have a good foundation of architectural knowledge to do their job properly.
-Many project architects start their careers by working as general architects and eventually progress to overseeing large-scale aspects of the project and coordinating the work of different team members.
+Many project architects start their careers by working as junior architects and eventually progress to overseeing large-scale projects and coordinating the work of different team members.

 What types of tasks does a project architect handle?